ldom/test/README.md

 - You MUST include installation instructions so that it can be run locally be other developers.
 - You MUST publish your solution as a public github repository.
-- You MUST include, at a minimum, a javascript component on the client-side portion of the application; the rest of the solution is up to you.
 - You SHOULD make extensive use of any React/Redux on frontend.
 For backend you can use any
 - You SHOULD take as little or as long as you need (but don't overdo it).
 You will not be evaluated on time to complete.
 - You SHOULD ask questions if anything specified here is not clear in any way.